-Horror fiction: There're a lot of arguments about what it is and isn't – it's bloody; it doesn't have to be bloody.
-It's supernatural, like werewolves and ghosts; it can have just people – they're scary enough.
+Horror fiction: There're a lot of arguments about what it is and isn't -- it's bloody; it doesn't have to be bloody.
+It's supernatural, like werewolves and ghosts; it can have just people -- they're scary enough.
 It's got sparkly vampires who can inexplicably run around all day; vampires don't fall in love, they fall with their fangs into your neck.
 Whatever version of horror you subscribe to, with Halloween coming up quickly, it's what's for dinner.
-Read more »
+Read more about There's Monsters and Then There's Monsters

 The Troll With No Heart In His Body and Other Tales of Trolls, from Norway consists of tales retold by "The Troll Lady," Lise Lunge-Larsen, with striking woodcut and colored ink illustrations by Betsy Bowen.
 Lunge-Larsen is a storyteller who emigrated to Minnesota from Norway, bringing with her mythic Norse stories of giant trolls with tiny brains.
 In her introduction, she says, "Nothing can truly show children, even adults, more about how to live, about who they are, and about their place in the world, and the struggles of life than a good folktale, and these troll stories I count among the best."